loganblackstad/Blog-And-Comment--Back-End-Project/README.md

 ## What Features You Would Add Next?

-- Add threaded comments (for users to comments on coments in a comment tree)
+- Add threaded comments (for users to comments on comments in a comment tree)
 - OAuth (for users to sign-up or login using their existing Google, Facebook, GitHub, etc accounts)
 - Ability to create comments